jianlgler/Statistics/hw_03/README.md

 # Conditional Frequency

 In a contingency table (sometimes called a two way frequency table), conditional frequency is a fraction that tells you how many members of a group have a particular characteristic.
 More technically, it is the ratio of a frequency in the center of the table to the frequency’s row total or column total[^1].
-To be clearer, a conditional distribution is a univariate distribution built on the costraint of a value.
+To be clearer, a conditional distribution is a univariate distribution, composed by its frequency, built on the costraint of a value.
 It refers to a subset of the whole population.

 # Joint Frequency